-FLOODPLAIN.
-Synonymous with one hundred-year floodplain and means that land area susceptible to inundation with a one percent chance of being equaled or exceeded in any given year.
+FLOODPLAIN: Synonymous with one hundred-year floodplain and means that land area susceptible to inundation with a one percent chance of being equaled or exceeded in any given year.
 The limit of this area shall be based upon flood ordinance regulation maps or a reasonable method which meets the objectives of the Act.

-FLOODWAY.
-The area, as identified in a master program, that has been established in federal emergency management agency flood insurance rate maps, updated flood modeling, or floodway maps.
-The floodway shall not include those lands that can reasonably be expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state, or a political subdivision of the state.
+FLOODWAY: The area, as identified in a master program, that either: (i) Has been established in federal emergency management agency flood insurance rate maps, updated flood modeling, or floodway maps; or (ii) consists of those portions of a river valley lying streamward from the outer limits of a watercourse upon which flood waters are carried during periods of flooding that occur with reasonable regularity, although not necessarily annually, said floodway being identified, under normal condition, by changes in surface soil conditions or changes in types or quality of vegetative groundcover condition.
+Regardless of the method used to identify the floodway, the floodway shall not include those lands that can reasonably be expected to be protected from flood waters by flood control devices maintained by or maintained under license from the federal government, the state, or a political subdivision of the state.

-FREQUENTLY FLOODED AREA.
-Means an area subject to flooding, as defined by FIRM, once every one hundred years.
+FREQUENTLY FLOODED AREA: Means an area subject to flooding, as defined by FIRM, once every one hundred years.

-GEOTECHNICAL ANALYSIS.
-A scientific study or evaluation conducted by a qualified expert that includes a description of the ground and surface hydrology and geology, the affected land form and its susceptibility to mass wasting, erosion, and other geologic hazards or processes, conclusions and recommendations regarding the effect of the proposed development on geologic conditions, the adequacy of the site to be developed, the impacts of the proposed development, alternative approaches to the proposed development, and measures to mitigate potential site-specific and cumulative impacts of the proposed development, including the potential adverse impacts to adjacent and down-current properties.
+GEOTECHNICAL ANALYSIS: A scientific study or evaluation conducted by a qualified expert that includes a description of the ground and surface hydrology and geology, the affected land form and its susceptibility to mass wasting, erosion, and other geologic hazards or processes, conclusions and recommendations regarding the effect of the proposed development on geologic conditions, the adequacy of the site to be developed, the impacts of the proposed development, alternative approaches to the proposed development, and measures to mitigate potential site-specific and cumulative impacts of the proposed development, including the potential adverse impacts to adjacent and down-current properties.
 Geotechnical reports shall conform to accepted technical standards and must be prepared by qualified engineers or geologists who are knowledgeable about the regional and local shoreline geology and processes.

-GEOTECHNICAL REPORT.
-See GEOTECHNICAL ANALYSIS.
+GEOTECHNICAL REPORT: See GEOTECHNICAL ANALYSIS.

-GRADE.
-See average grade level.
+GRADE: See average grade level.

-GRADING.
-The movement or redistribution of the soil, sand, rock, gravel, sediment, or other material on a site in a manner that alters the natural contour of the land.
+GRADING means the movement or redistribution of the soil, sand, rock, gravel, sediment, or other material on a site in a manner that alters the natural contour of the land.

-GRASSY SWALE.
-A vegetated drainage channel that is designed to remove various pollutants from storm water runoff through biofiltration.
+GRASSY SWALE: A vegetated drainage channel that is designed to remove various pollutants from storm water runoff through biofiltration.

-GROINS.
-A barrier type of structure extending from the backshore or stream bank into a waterbody for the purpose of the protection of a shoreline and adjacent uplands by influencing the movement of water or deposition of materials.
+GROINS: A barrier type of structure extending from the backshore or stream bank into a waterbody for the purpose of the protection of a shoreline and adjacent uplands by influencing the movement of water or deposition of materials.

-GROUNDWATER.
-All water that exists beneath the land surface or beneath the bed of any stream, lake or reservoir, or other body of surface water within the boundaries of the state, whatever may be the geological formation or structure in which such water stands or flows, percolates or otherwise moves (Chapter 90.44 RCW).
+GROUNDWATER: All water that exists beneath the land surface or beneath the bed of any stream, lake or reservoir, or other body of surface water within the boundaries of the state, whatever may be the geological formation or structure in which such water stands or flows, percolates or otherwise moves (Chapter 90.44 RCW).

-GROWTH MANAGEMENT ACT.
-RCW 36.70A and 36.70B, as amended.
+GROWTH MANAGEMENT ACT: RCW 36.70A and 36.70B, as amended.

-GUIDELINES.
-Those standards adopted by the Department of Ecology into the Washington Administrative Code (WAC) to implement the policy of Chapter 90.58 RCW for regulation of use of the shorelines of the state prior to adoption of master programs.
+GUIDELINES: Those standards adopted by the Department of Ecology into the Washington Administrative Code (WAC) to implement the policy of Chapter 90.58 RCW for regulation of use of the shorelines of the state prior to adoption of master programs.
 Such standards shall also provide criteria for local governments and the Department of Ecology in developing and amending master programs.